Explore My City Guest Blogger Thassia Dezan from Family Off Duty

 Rio is without a shadow of doubt one of the most beautiful cities in the world.
 The worldwide recognizable touristic sights such as the Christ the Redeemer statue on the top of Corcovado Mountain, Sugarloaf Mountain, Copacabana and Ipanema beaches are all worth visiting.

 Today we want to share some insider tips on how to explore Rio de Janeiro like a local.
-What the people like to do and their biggest passions.
+What people like to do and their biggest passions.
 We compiled some tips below.

 Enjoy the beaches